gsgrantha/gsgrantha/README.md

 <br clear="both">

-<h2 align="left">My name is Grantha Saha and I'm a student of GAZPIUR DIGITAL UNIVERSITY in the department of DATA SCIENCE AND ENGINEERING from Bangladesh.</h2>
+<h2 align="left">My name is Grantha Saha and I'm a student of UNIVERSITY OF FRONTIER TECHNOLOGY,BANGLADESH in the department of DATA SCIENCE AND ENGINEERING from Bangladesh.</h2>

 ###